waynevanson/void-mirror-manager/README.md

 When a mirror is ammended, it should be updated using `xbps -S`.
 A flag to prevent this behaviour will be available.

-Check which mirrors hold certain files. for example, many repos will not query for debug files.
+Check which mirrors hold certain files. for example, many repos will not query for debug files. diff architectures may not be on there either

+ADD CUSTOM MIRROR